Showing posts with label Thinkers. Show all posts

 Aesthetics

 Graphics are by Mic of Dune so everything looks very cheerful with colourful, bold visuals.
 I don't know of many games that have a scroller and jazzy background smoothly whizzing about all over the screen - is this a demo or a game?
-Either way, Toogle looks downright superb and crammed with 16-bit sex appeal without any distraction.
+Either way, Toogle looks downright superb and crammed with 16-bit sex appeal.

-Music has been composed by Mathieu Stempell, aka DMA-SC, and he's given us two outstanding chiptunes which are both absolutely chip-tastic!!
-You can listen to either tune, at any time, by pressing the F1/F2 keys.
-Never ever press F3.
+Music has been composed by Mathieu Stempell, aka DMA-SC.
+There are two outstanding chiptunes which are both absolutely chip-tastic!!
+You can listen to either tune, at any time, by pressing the F1/F2 keys (never hit F3).
 Yep, killer tunes once again and my only gripe is wanting more from this incredible musician.

-I think this is possibly the best-looking and best-sounding puzzler ever made for the ST?
+This is possibly the best-looking/sounding puzzler made for the ST?
 Truly, stunning stuff!!

 I got so close to beating this screen.
 I'll smash it next time!!